MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-04-technical-deep-dive-into-grug.md

 No more unformatted messes when having to read other people's code.

-Only snake_case is allowed.
+Only snake_case is allowed by the compiler.
 This means that if the game wants to expose a function called `doDamage()`, the game has to write a small wrapper for it:

 ```bettercpp
 void do_damage() { doDamage(); }